Last updated on July 1st, 2026

 Activities: Surfing and boogie boarding

 Located in Hana town, along the Hana Highway, is the gorgeous 100 feet x 1000 feet long crescent shaped beach known as Hamoa Beach.
-It is said to be one of the best beaches on the island, but unlike some of the beaches on the tourist-filled west side of the island, Hamoa Beach is in a very undeveloped area, giving it a remote and local feel, with tons of natural beauty surrounding it.
+It is known as one of the best beaches on Maui.
+But unlike some of the beaches on the tourist-filled west side of the island, Hamoa Beach is in a very undeveloped area.
+Giving it a remote and local feel, with tons of natural beauty surrounding it.

 The waves at Hamoa Beach can be a bit larger, so if you love to surf or boogie board, you’ll have a blast!
 But the nice sand and large beach also makes for a great place to lay out if you want to avoid the harsher waters.